CitiesSkylinesMods/DocumentationWiki/Writerside/topics/Lane-Arrows.md

 * `Mouse wheel` - zoom in or out
 * `PageDown` - underground view
-    * This activates a simplified version of the [Traffic Info View](Traffic Info View)
+    * This activates a simplified version of the [](Traffic Info View)
 * `PageUp` - overground view

 ## Notes

-Unlike [Lane Connectors](Lane-Connectors.md), which explictitly link an incoming lane to one or more outgoing lanes, the lane arrows just set a _general direction_.
+Unlike [](Lane-Connectors.md), which explictitly link an incoming lane to one or more outgoing lanes, the lane arrows just set a _general direction_.

 (todo: image)